DrewNaylor/UXL-Launcher/README.md

 The readme continues after this notice.

-<code>UXL Launcher - Launchers for Microsoft Office apps in one place.
+<code>UXL Launcher - UXL Launcher provides launchers for most Microsoft Office apps in one place.
 Copyright (C) 2013-2016  Drew Naylor
 Microsoft Office and all related words are copyright and trademark Microsoft Corporation.